PelicanPlatform/training-client/README.md

 4  USW00014837  19391005    TMAX         211    NaN    NaN      X       NaN
 ```

+> [!WARNING]
+> When the Python process exits, `fsspec` will clean up after itself.
+> If you want the data to be accessible locally after exiting the program, you should use the explicit `pelfs.get()` command to save it locally.

+> [!IMPORTANT]
+> At this time, the `pelicanfs` package does not support authenticated requests.
+> Stay tuned to [https://github.com/PelicanPlatform/pelicanfs](https://github.com/PelicanPlatform/pelicanfs) for updates!

 ## Accessing data using Pelican and HTCondor

 The real power of Pelican is the ability to provide data to high throughput computing.